 Information about police drone use is limited.
-Many have questions regarding the use and capabilities of police drones, some commonly asked questions include:
+Many have questions regarding the use and capabilities of police drones.
+This is not legal advise only a discussion surrounding some commonly asked questions including:

 Can police drones see in your house?

 In general, people are entitled to a reasonable expectation of privacy inside of their homes.
 The 4th Amendment protects against unreasonable search and seizure.
 The immediate area surrounding the home is afforded the most protection.
 However, police are able to enter unto property and investigate if they have probable cause to suspect a crime is taking place.